MohammedLayeeq/Kafka_Simple-Example/README.md

 # find the ip address of any broker from zookeeper-client using command
 # open other terminal
 $zookeeper-client

-ls /brokers/ids/0
+$ls /brokers/ids

-get /brokers/ids/0
+$get /brokers/ids/0

-#you will host name
+#you will get hostname
 # test is a topicname here.
 Replace test with some name specific to your username like abhinav9884_test
 # Replace localhost with the hostname of broker
 # Replace test with your topic name